blocher/oneholyname/public/wp-content/plugins/printfriendly/readme.txt

 == Changelog ==
+= 3.15.0 =
+* CSS Bug fix for center align of PrintFriendly Button

+= 3.14.9 =
+* Bug fix for PrintFriendly button alignment.

+= 3.14.8 =
+* Fix error from deprecated contextual help.
+Change printfriendly button CSS styles from internal (head)  to inline (link).
+This ensures all styles are removed when button is not present.

-= 3.15.7 =
+= 3.14.7 =
-* Remove unnessary closing style tag.
+* Remove unnecessary closing style tag.
 Add outline:none to printfriendly button link to remove outline on click.

-= 3.15.6 =
+= 3.14.6 =
 * Improvements to CSS and how we load JS.
-Moved button CSS from page head to a seperate stylesheet.
+Moved button CSS from page head to a separate stylesheet.
 Load JS using async attribute (now that all major browsers support async attribute, we need not insert JS dynamically)

 = 3.14.5 =
 * New Feature: Password protected image option.
 Select this option if your images are password protected so they can be included in PDFs.